 EMRC Chief Executive Officer Peter Schneider said that EMRC is committed to innovation and continuous improvement.
 “Engaging with our key stakeholders through this workshop is an ideal opportunity to demonstrate that commitment,” said Mr Schneider.

-The Business Insights Workshop is taking place on Wednesday, 12 June 2013.
-EMRC is working on this project in close partnership with four of its member Councils, the Town of Bassendean, City of Bayswater, City of Belmont and City of Swan.
+The Business Insights Workshop is an EMRC project in conjunction with four of its member Councils, the Town of Bassendean, City of Bayswater, City of Belmont, and City of Swan.
 Together, the Councils will host the workshop aimed at understanding the major challenges that SME’s are currently facing in the region and collaboratively discuss how these challenges can be overcome.